Skip to Content

 Wills and Inheritance Law

-Planning for one’s death may be one of the least enjoyable responsibilities that comes from the accumulation of monetary wealth.
-Many men and women neglect to prepare a will — even well into their senior years.
+Planning for one’s death may be one of the least enjoyable responsibilities that come from the accumulation of monetary wealth.
+Many men and women neglect to prepare a will—even well into their senior years.
 Those who do, however, often find comfort in the assurance that their wishes will be respected when their time comes.

 For your intentions to be made known, it is important to outline them in a legal document such as a will or trust.
-Georgia inheritance law can be tricky, however, so it is helpful to seek the guidance of a skilled lawyer when preparing a will.
-Your will attorney can assess your needs and create the right combination of documents and directives, including:
+Georgia inheritance law can be tricky; however, it is helpful to seek the guidance of a skilled will attorney in Cumming when preparing a will.
+Your will lawyer can assess your needs and create the right combination of documents and directives, including:

-• A simple will: Specifying your wishes concerning your family, possessions or business in the event of your death
+• Simple Will: Specifying your wishes concerning your family, possessions, or business in the event of your death.

-• A living will: Specifying your wishes about certain medical procedures if you are incapacitated
+• Living Will: Specifying your wishes about certain medical procedures if you are incapacitated.

-• A power of attorney: Specifying someone to make decisions on your behalf if you are unable to do so
+• Power of Attorney: Specifying someone to make decisions on your behalf if you are unable to do so.

 Plan How Your Assets Will Be Distributed

-Money, financial securities and other assets are easy to divide.
-When it comes to items such as real estate, cars, pets and jewelry, however, it can be hard to decide who should get what.
+Money, financial securities, and other assets are easy to divide.
+When it comes to items such as real estate, cars, pets, and jewelry, however, it can be hard to decide who should get what.
 This becomes even more complicated when business partnerships or shares of a corporation are involved.
-A well thought will can help prevent confusion and make sure your assets are distributed as you intended.
+A well-thought-out will can help prevent confusion and make sure your assets are distributed as you intended.

-If you’d like to speak to an attorney about planning your will, please schedule a consultation online or call (762) 300-3484.
+Ready to speak to an attorney about planning your will?
+Schedule a consultation online or call (762) 300-3484.

 The Powerhouses Behind Your Case Meet Your Estate Planning & Elder Law Team